petermr647/terraform-multienv/README.md

 # terraform-multienv

 A template for maintaining a multiple environments infrastructure with [Terraform](https://www.terraform.io/).
-This template includes a CI/CD process, that applies the infrastructure in an AWS account.
+This template includes a CI/CD process, that applies the infrastructure in an AWS account

 <table>
    <tr>